conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 * For Python 2.7: Visual C++ 9.0
 * For Python 3.5–3.7: Visual C++ 14.0

-You can obtain these tools by installing the right version of the full `Visual Studio <https://visualstudio.microsoft.com/>`_ development environment, you can save a lot of time and bandwidth by installing standalone “build tools” packages.
+While you can obtain these tools by installing the right version of the full `Visual Studio <https://visualstudio.microsoft.com/>`_ development environment, you can save a lot of time and bandwidth by installing standalone “build tools” packages.
 The links are as follows: